tensorfactory/PiFaceCam/README.md

 *Similarly, all these files are included in the SD Card image file that we are sharing out at github.
 PiFaceCam_IDServer's files are placed in "home/pi" folder.*

+**Run:**

+1) Connect GPIO 19 to LED via a resistor and GPIO 26 to ground via a resistor.

+2) $ python3 wrapper.py

+The LED will start to blink indicating system loading.
+When successfully loaded and ready, the LED will continuously ON.
+Connecting GPIO 26 to HIGH will trigger system shutdown.

+Note: Follow step 1 in section 5.1 of "userguide" to setup PiFaceCam-IDServer to auto-start when power ON.

 **(PiFaceCam-App)**